finnito/Science/content/12ess/as91187/5-report-writing.md

 > The variable that you will change throughout the experiment.

-Be specific about what _exactly_ you are changing.
+- Be specific about what _exactly_ you are changing.
 For example, you may be investigating how the impact velocity changes a crater __by changing the drop height to alter the velocity__.

-You should include units of measurement for the independent variable, as well as the 3-5 different increments that you want to use.
+- You should include units of measurement for the independent variable, as well as the 3-5 different increments that you want to use.
+- Remember, if you are changing the _height_ you drop your impactor from, you independent variable is actually the _velocity_.

 > e.g. We will change the mass of the projectile (measured in kgs).
 We will use 0.25kg, 0.5kg, 0.75kg, 1kg and 2kg masses.